CatAnnaDev/CSharp-Bot/Doc/Command.md

 Love | Pic / Gif of Loves
 gif | Pic / Gif of Kittens
-meme | Pic / Gif of Meme from Reddit say | Echoes a message square | Squares a number userinfo | Returns info about the current user, or the user parameter, if one passed.
+meme | Pic / Gif of Meme from Reddit porn | Pic / Gif of NSFW say | Echoes a message square | Squares a number source | to get Source code userinfo | Returns info about the current user, or the user parameter, if one passed.

 ------